mkimuci/ioling/pages/Contests/01_upcoming.md

   title: "Upcoming Contest"
   url: '/upcoming/'
   image: bucharest2026.jpg
-  text: "<b>Bucharest, Romania</b> has been selected to host the 23rd International Linguistics Olympiad in late July 2026."
+  text: "<b>Bucharest, Romania</b> has been selected to host the 23rd International Linguistics Olympiad from July 26th to August 2nd, 2026."
 title: "Bucharest 2026"
-teaser: "<b>Bucharest, Romania</b> has been selected to host the 23rd International Linguistics Olympiad in late July 2026."
+teaser: "<b>Bucharest, Romania</b> has been selected to host the 23rd International Linguistics Olympiad from July 26th to August 2nd, 2026."
 image:
   title: bucharest2026.jpg
 category: contests